• About

 10 Wednesday May 2017

-Posted by is this anything in first principles (revised often), quotation, zen
+Posted first principles (revised often), quotation, zen

 “For the unified mind in accord with the Way all self-centered striving ceases.
 Doubts and irresolutions vanish and life in true faith is possible.
 With a single stroke we are freed from bondage; nothing clings to us and we hold nothing.
 All is empty, clear, self-illuminating, with no exertion of the mind’s power.” –Sengcan